Zur Navigation springen Zum Inhalt springen Zum Footer springen

 Description

-The route begins at Ehrenstein Monastery in the Wiedtal valley.
-This gem at the foot of the Mehrbach stream has been inhabited for over 500 years and offers a place of tranquillity and inner contemplation.
-The massive, ancient copper beech in the monastery garden will amaze you.
-From the monastery, walk towards Wied to the Ehrenstein forester's lodge and the Rochus Chapel.
-It was given its current shape in 1761.
-Now you climb up to Altenburg via a forest path.
-The St. Joseph Chapel, built by the village community, has stood there since 1929.
-The path leads you past Altenburg into the valley of the Ütgenbach stream, where you soon reach the St. Florinus Chapel.
-Here you can stop and rest on a bench.
-The route continues past Schöneberg into the Krumbach valley and along the Mehrbach stream to Niedermühlen.
-A neo-Gothic chapel was built here in 1862, which was extended in 1892 and took on its current dimensions.
-The trail now leads back through the Mahrbach valley past the Kapaunsmühle mill, which was first mentioned in 1714, to Diefenau.
-From there, the trail continues along the Mehrbach via Dasbach and Altenburg back to the starting point in Ehrenstein.
+The route begins at the Ehrenstein Monastery in Wied valley.
+This gem at the foot of the Mehrbach has been inhabited for over 500 years and offers a place of peace and inner contemplation.
+The massive, ancient beech tree in the monastery garden amazes you.
+From the monastery, you head towards Wied to the Ehrenstein forester's house and the Rochus Chapel.
+In 1761, it received its current form.
+Now you ascend via a forest path to the heights at Altenburg.
+There, since 1929, stands the St. Joseph Chapel built by the village community.
+The path leads you past Altenburg into the valley of the Ütgenbach, where you soon reach the St. Florinus Chapel.
+Here you can rest on a bench.
+The route now leads you past Schöneberg into the Krumbach valley and along the Mehrbach to Niedermühlen.
+There, in 1862, a neo-Gothic chapel was built, expanded in 1892, and reached its current dimensions.
+The path now leads back through the Mehrbach valley past the Kapaunsmühle, first mentioned in 1714, to Diefenau.
+From there, it continues along the Mehrbach via Dasbach, Altenburg, back to the starting point at Ehrenstein.

 Approach

-Coming by car from Neustadt/Wied (A3 junction Neustadt/Wied), take the Wiedtal in the direction of Altenkirchen.
+Coming by car from Neustadt/Wied (A3 junction Neustadt/Wied), drive through Wied valley towards Altenkirchen.
 After a few kilometers, turn left (well signposted) to Ehrenstein Monastery.

 Public transport